zlthinker/KFNet/README.md

 	* corresponding versions of CUDA and CUDNN to enable tensorflow-gpu (see [link](https://stackoverflow.com/questions/50622525/which-tensorflow-and-cuda-version-combinations-are-compatible) for reference of the version combinations),
 	* other python packages including numpy, matplotlib and open3d.

-* To direcly install tensorflow and other python packages, run
+* To directly install tensorflow and other python packages, run
 ```
 sudo pip install -r requirements.txt
 ```